netboz/bbs/README.md

 bbs:agent::goal(message_sent(Communication_Channel, To, Ontology, Message)).
 ```

-Where Message is the payload.
+Where Message is the payload effectively sent.
 It can be any prolog valid term, from a simple string or integer to more complex
 nested predicates.

 ```Message``` parameter is the only variable that needs to be binded.